1jour1vin

 Wine rated (2025 guide) 100/100

-The nose captivates with its dazzling display of truffles, cigar boxes, spices, black and blue fruits and dried flowers.
-However, it's the palate that steals the show with its ostentatious intensity, flamboyant, velvety and cashmere-textured red and black fruits.
-The wine continues to gain in intensity, opening up in all directions on the palate.
-The harmonious finish lingers beyond the 60-second mark, enticing you to smell and savor the pleasure again.
-A legendary future wine from Mouton Rothschild.
-This wine is composed of 92% Cabernet Sauvignon and 8% Merlot, with an alcoholic strength of 14%.
+The nose captivates the attention with its dazzling display of truffles, cigar boxes, spices, black and blue fruits, and dried flowers.
+However, it is the palate that steals the show with its ostentatious, flamboyant intensity, velvety texture, and cashmere-like texture of red and black fruits.
+The wine continues to gain intensity as it opens up in all directions on the palate.
+The harmonious finish lingers for over 60 seconds, inviting you to smell and savor the pleasure it provides once again.
+This is a future legendary wine from Mouton Rothschild.
+This wine is composed of 92% Cabernet Sauvignon and 8% Merlot, with an alcohol content of 14%.
 Drink between 2030 and 2070.

 No notes available